 - Small and compact.
 The waffle maker doesn’t take up much cabinet space because it is small and compact.
 It can even stand on its side for storage

 - Rubber feet: keep the machine from sliding on the counter while you try to work with it

 - Recipes included: the waffle maker comes with a small instruction guide/recipe book with a few recipes to get you started

-- Small waffles: I’ve seen a few people complain that the waffles are small, but I feel like they are a pretty good size
+- Small waffles.
+I’ve seen a few people complain that the waffles are small.
+I feel like they are a pretty good size

 - Let the waffle maker preheat.
 I’ve noticed this helps the first waffle turn out better, and keeps it from sticking.
 I like to turn the waffle maker on, then put my batter together.

 - Experiment with the amount of batter used.
-The instructions say to use 1/2 cup, but I always had batter spilling over the edges with that amount, so reduced it to 1/3 cup and it works much better.
+The instructions say to use 1/2 cup, but I always had batter spilling over the edges with that amount.
+When I reduced it to 1/3 cup and it works much better.
 I don’t always get a perfectly round waffle, but my kids only care about the taste!